EpistasisLab/tpot/README.md

 ### Tips

-TPOT2 will not check if your data is correctly formatted.
+TPOT will not check if your data is correctly formatted.
 It will assume that you have passed in operators that can handle the type of data that was passed in.
 For instance, if you pass in a pandas dataframe with categorical features and missing data, then you should also include in your configuration operators that can handle those feautures of the data.
-Alternatively, if you pass in `preprocessing = True`, TPOT2 will impute missing values, one hot encode categorical features, then standardize the data.
+Alternatively, if you pass in `preprocessing = True`, TPOT will impute missing values, one hot encode categorical features, then standardize the data.
 (Note that this is currently fitted and transformed on the entire training set before splitting for CV.
 Later there will be an option to apply per fold, and have the parameters be learnable.)

 Setting `verbose` to 5 can be helpful during debugging as it will print out the error generated by failing pipelines.

-## Contributing to TPOT2
+## Contributing to TPOT

 We welcome you to check the existing issues for bugs or enhancements to work on.
-If you have an idea for an extension to TPOT2, please file a new issue so we can discuss it.
+If you have an idea for an extension to TPOT, please file a new issue so we can discuss it.

 ## Citing TPOT